open-formulieren/open-forms/docker/keycloak/README.md

 ## Load fixtures

-Before the DigiD login via OIDC can be tested, two fixtures need to be loaded.
+Before the DigiD login via OIDC can be tested, a fixture needs to be loaded.
 Assuming the docker containers specified in `docker-compose.yml` in the root directory are running, run the following commands: